syncfusion-content/blazor-docs/blazor/diagram/scroll-settings.md

 |   Infinity  | ![ScrollLimitMode as Infinity](./images/ScrollLimitInfinity.gif)|

 ## Scroll Padding
-The [ScrollPadding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_ScrollPadding) property of scroll settings allows you to extend the scrollable region that is based on the scroll limit.
-It is used to specify the maximum distance between the object and the diagram’s edge.
+The [ScrollPadding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_ScrollPadding) property in the scroll settings allows you to extend the scrollable region based on the [scrolllimit](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_ScrollLimit).
+It specifies the maximum distance between the object and the edge of the  diagram.

 N> The default value is 0 pixels.